 Blogger is another old but trendy free blogging platform, and it is perfect for beginners.
 This free blog hosting service is straightforward to use, very reliable and has a lot of free designs and templates to pick from to make your blog attractive.
 Blogger is owned by Google and enables you to use your Google account to set up your blog so that you can link all of your accounts together.

-You need to know that Blogger doesn’t sell domain names, but you could purchase it from Google or any other available domain name registrars.
+You need to know that Blogger doesn’t sell domain names, but you could purchase it from Google or any other available domain name registrars, such as GoDaddy.

 However, if you want to create a business blog, Blogger might not be your best choice, because it is limited in functions that are necessary for various activities concerning business.
 Therefore, this platform is best for creating personal blogs or any other informational blogs.